build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 Let's explain the options I used:

-- `-i`, as usual, allows to specify the private part of thes keypair used for authentication
+- `-i`, as usual, allows to specify the private part of the keypair used for authentication

 - `-L` is the SSH tunneling option.
-It tells the SSH client on your machine to start to listen to incoming connections on TCP port 5900, and to forward all traffic received to the destination host (`1.0.0.0`).
+It tells the SSH client on your machine to start to listen to incoming connections on TCP port 5900 (`5900:`), and to forward all traffic received to the destination host (`1.0.0.0`).
 Once on the destination host, to send the traffic to `localhost:5900` which is the adress of the ARD server.

 - `-C` tells SSH to compress the traffic in the tunnel